Leandra’s Law: How a Tragedy Changed New York’s Drunk Driving Laws

 - Felony Charges for Drunk Driving with Children

-Any driver caught intoxicated with a passenger under 16 faces an automatic Class E felony, even on a first offense. - Stricter Penalties When Children Are Harmed
+A driver accused of operating while intoxicated with a passenger age 15 or younger can face felony charges even on a first offense. - Stricter Penalties When Children Are Seriously Injured or Killed

 The Human Side of the Law

-For Leandra’s father, Lenny Rosado, the law became more than legislation – it was a way to honor his daughter’s memory while protecting other children from similar tragedies.
-His tireless advocacy played a central role in pushing lawmakers to act so quickly.
+For Leandra’s father, Lenny Rosado, the law became more than legislation, it was a way to honor his daughter’s memory while protecting other children from similar tragedies.
+His advocacy played a central role in pushing lawmakers to act so quickly.

-Rosado has remained an outspoken voice for child safety, continuing to remind the public that behind every DWI statistic are real families, victims, and preventable losses.
+Rosado has remained an outspoken voice for child safety, reminding the public that behind every DWI statistic are real families, victims, and preventable losses.

 A Lasting Legacy

-Today, Leandra’s Law stands as one of New York’s most important public safety measures, ensuring that drunk driving with children in the car is never treated as a minor offense.
+Today, Leandra’s Law remains one of New York’s defining child-safety statutes, sending a clear message that impaired driving with children in the car is treated as a serious crime.

-While the law cannot undo the heartbreak of Leandra’s death, it serves as a powerful reminder of the responsibility drivers carry—not only for themselves, but for the lives of the most vulnerable passengers.
+While the law cannot undo the heartbreak of Leandra’s death, it serves as a powerful reminder of the responsibility drivers carry – not only for themselves, but for the lives of the most vulnerable passengers.
+Because criminal statutes and sentencing rules can change, visitors and readers should check current New York State guidance or qualified legal counsel before relying on any older legal summary.